alextesy/alexstocks/docs/IMPLEMENTATION_STATUS.md

-# Market Pulse MVP - Implementation Status
+# AlexStocks MVP - Implementation Status

 ## Overview
-This document summarizes the current implementation status of the Market Pulse MVP, a lean web application for market news analytics.
+This document summarizes the current implementation status of the AlexStocks MVP, a lean web application for market news analytics.
 The project follows the architecture and requirements outlined in the PRD and TASKS documents.

 ## ✅ Completed Implementation